 For example, Acreage Holdings is a licensing company that oversees cultivation, processing and dispensary operations in states where recreational use is legal.
 As of this month, their share price is around $6.
 Because of the uncertainty of federal laws around recreational weed, these stocks aren’t as profitable at the moment.

 There are also some weed stocks paying dividends right now.
 For those who don’t know, dividends are payoffs from investments in the form of either more shares or a cash payout.
 This is usually an indication that a stock is a stable investment, or at least that it’s profitable for now.
 AbbVie Incorporated is one such company.
 They develop marijuana pharmaceuticals, such as Marinol, and have been consistently paying dividends since 2013.

 Their next dividend is expected to be paid out in mid-November at $1.17 per share.
 Not to be forgotten, Scotts Miracle-Gro Company is an investor company that owns General Hydroponics, a gardening supplier.
 You can guess what kind of gardening they specialize in.
 Scotts’ last dividend amounted to $0.58 per share last September.

-You’ve probably heard the phrase “don’t put all your eggs in one basket.”
+You’ve probably heard the phrase “don’t put all your eggs in one basket,” which was recently mentioned in this stock investment guide by business24-7.
 This is especially true for new investors.
 The reason young people should invest in weed stocks is because of their future potential, which is one way to diversify a portfolio.

 As the legalization movement spreads, prices will go up and stocks purchased now will be worth much more in the coming years.
 Add in some blue chip stocks, maybe even invest in a mutual fund or two, and you’ve got a great start on your way to a solid portfolio.